the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Aluminum Smelter no longer adds a Food/Water penalty to Aluminum tiles and restores the commented out +3 Production to the city, and also adds an Engineer slot.
 	- Armament Production Line, Armor Production Line, and Aerospace Facility no longer reduce the city's Production when not building their specific units.
 However, they now each have a maintenance cost of 3 Water per turn.
 		- Armor Production Line now only adds a 33% Production bonus towards Armor units (that will shut off if the faction runs out of Power) and no longer awards a free Tank upon acquisition; however, building it gives Armor units access to a new promotion improving their defensive abilities.
+	- Automated Factory no longer has an Engineer slot.
 	- Bio Synthesizer is now available at Advanced Materials and provides 2 Oil, but no Aluminum or Uranium.
 You can have up to 5 now instead of 3, but it costs 1000 Production to build.
 	- Blast Furnace nerfed to +1 Production on Scrap/Metal tiles, but no longer adds Food/Water penalties to them.
 	- Carbon Capture *severely* nerfed; instead of adding Food/Happiness to Grasslands, it adds +1 Production to Tree plantations.
 Additionally, its maintenance cost is increased by 1 and it consumes Power.